The Big Little Lies showrunner and one of its stars are back with an addictive new limited series – and they’ve brought Hugh Grant along for the ride.

 As Grace’s husband, Hugh Grant is his usually charming and urbane self… and then quite rapidly not.
 The range he shows here may come as a surprise to viewers whose familiarity with his acting doesn’t extend much beyond period films and romcoms.
 But in fact he’s been this interesting an actor for years now, stealing scenes in everything from the sublime Paddington 2 – as the villainous failed actor Phoenix Buchanan – to Stephen Frears’ A Very English Scandal, for which Grant was nominated for an Emmy, a Bafta and a Golden Globe.

 Some of the other casting choices are a little less successful.
 Three of the supporting actors, all of them portraying lawyers, oddly enough, are British and Danish actors employing American accents, with varying degrees of success.
-Each is more than fine in their part – especially Douglas Hodge (The Great) who seems to be cornering the market for playing shambling, dissolute middle-aged men – but you can’t help wonder why they didn’t just use the real deal instead.
+Each is more than fine in their part – especially Douglas Hodge (The Great) who seems to be cornering the market in shambling, dissolute middle-aged men – but you can’t help wonder why they didn’t just use the real deal instead.
 At least the Australian Kidman has had a quarter of a century to get the US accent really spot on.

 But those are small quibbles.
 To the bigger question – is The Undoing the new Big Little Lies? – the answer is: not really.
 It has none of the crowd-pleasing wit of that show – but also none of the overblown campiness or wearying stunt casting.
 What The Undoing does have are shocking twists, end-of-episode cliff-hangers, a mystery that will keep you guessing, and some very, very good coats.
 And that’ll do me.